MicrosoftDocs/common-data-model-and-service/common-data-model/creating-schemas.md

 }
 ```

-Doing this will maintain our original folder structure in our schema documents.
+Doing this will maintain your original folder structure in your schema documents.

 ## Explore the entities

-To wrap up, you'll explore our created Common Data Model schema documents.
-You'll go over the two different tools we can use.
+To wrap up, you can explore your created Common Data Model schema documents.
+Let's go over the two different tools you can use.

 ### Entity navigator

-We can use the [Entity Navigator](https://microsoft.github.io/CDM/) to view our created schema documents.
+You can use the [Entity Navigator](https://microsoft.github.io/CDM/) to view your created schema documents.

-You'll need to load our manifest to explore our entities.
+You'll need to load your manifest to explore your entities.
 First, you'll click on “Load from files…”, upload the root *schemaDocuments* folder, and then select *clickstream/clickstream.manifest.cdm.json* as the manifest:

 ![Load From Files](media/creating-schemas-navigatorloadfromfiles.png)